-For a sense of the difficulty, consider implementing a function incr that increments an affine integer x:aInt.
-One might write it as λ :aInt. x+1, consuming the original integer x and threading back the incremented version to the caller.
-We would like to give this function a more precise type, such as x:aInt \rightarrow {y:aInt | y>x}.
+For a sense of the difficulty, consider implementing a function incr = λ :alnt. x+1 that increments an affine integer x:alnt.
+Since x is affine, its storage might be reclaimed when read, and x + 1 can then either be written into a freshly allocated variable or into the old location of x.
+A more precise type of incr could be x:alnt \rightarrow {y:alnt | y>x}.
 This is the type of a dependent function from affine integers x to affine integers y, where the refinement type to the right of the arrow states that the returned value y is greater than x.
-However, this type is illegal in Linear LF and Fine, because the refinement formula y>x is interpreted as a type, and the affine values x and y cannot be used at the type level.
+However, this type is illegal in Linear LF and FINE, because the refinement formula y>x is interpreted as a type, and the affine values x and y cannot be used at the type level.

-A key technical contribution of our work is to surmount this difficulty by using a combination of value-indexed types and affine capabilities (Walker et al. 2000) to permit unrestricted refinements of stateful values.
-In our solution, the type of an increment function, say incr2, could be x:int \rightarrow Token x \rightarrow (y:{y:int | y > x} Token y), where Token :: int \Rightarrow A is a dependent type constructor that constructs an affine type from an int-typed value.
-(The kind of affine types is A.) The type of incr2 indicates that to increment x, client code must present a token for x.
-The incr2 function destructs the token for x, produces y, and a new token for y.
-By making Token x affine, we ensure that the client can no longer use \times in a context that expects a mutable integer.
-By indexing the type of the token with the value of x, we ensure that a token of one value cannot be confused with a token for another.
-Finally, by separating \times from its token, we can use x in refinement formulas, e.g., in the formula y > x in the return type of incr2.
+A key technical contribution of our work is to surmount this difficulty by combining value-indexed types and affine capabilities (Walker et al. 2000) to permit unrestricted refinements of stateful values.
+In our solution, the type of an increment function, say incr2, could be $\times:int \rightarrow Token \times \rightarrow (y: \{y:int \mid y > x\} Token y)$, where Token :: int \Rightarrow A is a dependent type constructor that constructs an affine type from an int-typed value.
+(The kind of affine types is A.) The type of incr2 indicates that to increment \times , client code must present a token for \times .
+The incr2 function destructs the token for \times , produces y, and a new token for y.
+By making Token \times affine, we ensure that the client can no longer use \times in a context that expects a mutable integer.
+By indexing the type of the token with the value of \times , a token of one value cannot be confused with a token for another.
+Finally, by separating \times from its token, we can use \times in refinement formulas, e.g., in the formula y > x in the return type of incr2.